 3 killed as fires ravage Madeira

-Three people were killed, two seriously hurt and around a thousand forced to flee overnight as fires ravaged the Portuguese holiday island of Madeira, reaching the capital Funchal, rescuers said Wednesday.
+Three people were killed and around a thousand forced to flee overnight as fires engulfed the Portuguese island of Madeira, rescuers said Wednesday, as the flames reached the capital Funchal.

 A vast ball of smoke was seen above Funchal on Tuesday with the evening sky turned orange by the flames, prompting locals to photograph the scene from surrounding hills.

-“Roughly a thousand people had to be evacuated from homes and hotels,” among them both residents and tourists, according to Funchal mayor Paulo Cafofo, quoted by the Lusa news agency.
+Others have been moved to a football stadium to wait for the fire to be tackled, according to Funchal mayor Paulo Cafofo, quoted by the Lusa news agency.

 – Spate of forest fires –